Key stage 2 teacher assessment guidance 2025

 5.6 Pre-key stage standards

-Pre-key stage standards must be used for statutory assessment of pupils at the end of KS2 who are working below the overall standard of national curriculum assessments and engaged in subject-specific study, as well as for pupils who are working below the standard of the national curriculum assessments because they:
+Schools must use the pre-key stage 2 standards for the statutory assessment of pupils at the end of KS2 who are working below the overall standard of national curriculum assessments and are engaged in subject-specific study, including those who:

-• have not completed the KS2 programmes of study but are still moving onto KS3 with their current year group (and are engaged in subject-specific study)
+- have not completed the KS2 programmes of study but are still moving onto key stage 3 with their current year group

 The pre-key stage standards follow the same principles as the TA frameworks.
-They each contain ‘pupil can’ statements for teachers to assess against, providing evidence to show that pupils have met the standard they have been awarded.
+They contain ‘pupil can’ statements for teachers to assess and provide evidence against, to show that pupils have met the standard they have been awarded.
 Teachers should follow the guidance for each subject in the pre-key stage standards when making their judgements.

-The pre-KS2 standards for English reading, English writing and mathematics are:
+The pre-key stage 2 standards for English reading, English writing and mathematics are:

 5.7 The engagement model

-• use the engagement model to assess pupils who are working below the standard of national curriculum assessments and not engaged in subject-specific study at the end of KS2
+Schools must use the engagement model to assess pupils who are working below the standard of national curriculum assessments and not engaged in subject-specific study at the end of KS2.

-Schools have autonomy over how they implement the engagement model but should ensure that the assessments are conducted regularly throughout the academic year.
-This is so schools can demonstrate whether the pupil is able to sustain the new skills, concepts and knowledge over time, rather than reflecting a snapshot of one activity or observation.
+Schools have autonomy over how they implement the engagement model, but should ensure that the assessments are conducted regularly throughout the academic year.
+This approach will help schools demonstrate whether the pupil is able to sustain the new skills, concepts and knowledge over time, rather than reflecting a snapshot of one activity or observation.

-Exemplification materials may assist teachers when they are using the statutory frameworks to make judgements.
-Teachers can use the materials to help make TA judgements or to validate judgements across the school.
-If teachers are confident in their judgements, there is no requirement for them to refer to the exemplification materials.
+Exemplification materials may help teachers when they use the statutory assessment frameworks and have to make judgements.
+Teachers can use the materials to help make their own TA judgements or to validate other judgements across the school.
+If teachers are confident in their judgements, they do not need to refer to the exemplification materials.

 Exemplification materials only illustrate how ‘pupil can’ statements in the frameworks might be met.
 They do not dictate a particular method of teaching, or the evidence expected from the classroom, which will vary from school to school.